vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/migrate-0-10-0-to-0-11-0.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-As of the release of the CLI wallet app version 0.11, there are a number of changes from previous versions.
+CLI commands for interacting with the Vega Wallet changed in version 0.11.
+In some cases, information is also displayed differently.

 Any versions older than 0.12.0 will not work with the commands that were available in versions 0.10 or earlier.
-In some cases, information is also displayed differently.

-While both new and old commands work for version 0.11.0, they do not work in software version 0.12.0 and onward.
+Both new and old commands work for version 0.11.0.

-Below find an explanation of changes between the versions.
+**Below, find an explanation of changes between the versions.**

 :::info
 It's recommended that you keep your wallet app updated to the latest version.